persim/cicero-sample/README.md

 	<li>Add <code>compile project(':cicero-release’)</code> as a new line into the app’s gradle file inside dependences section;</li>
 	<li>Start using <code>CyberManager</code>'s methods inside your app code.
 </ul>

+# Javadoc
+You can browse the full documentation <a href="http://www.icta.ufl.edu/opensource.htm/cicero/javadoc/index.html">here</a>